-The 3rd Altinvestor APAC event is back in Singapore to bring together family offices as well as institutional asset owners to discuss alternative investments.
+The 4th Altinvestor APAC event is back in Hong Kong to bring together family offices as well as institutional asset owners to exchange ideas and insights on managing diversified investment portfolios.
 As a closed-door event, the two-day forum will provide exclusive alternative investment insights and perspectives shared by leading APAC investors along with selected global investors.

 The event also provides the opportunity for a select few investment managers to take part based on interests from attendees in meeting external managers specialising in various alternative assets.

-The 2nd Altinvestor APAC conference in Hong Kong hosted asset owners who were prominent sovereign wealth funds, private and public pension funds, insurance companies as well as single and multi-family offices primarily from Asia Pacific and a select few from around the globe.
+The April 2018 conference in Hong Kong hosted asset owners who were prominent sovereign wealth funds, private and public pension funds, insurance companies as well as single and multi-family offices primarily from Asia Pacific and a select few from around the globe.
 Speakers and attendees were all asset owners while 12 alternative asset managers from private equity and hedge fund space were featured at the conference based on attendees’ interests.

 The two day event featured presentations, panel discussions and roundtable discussions between asset owners as well as networking sessions between asset owners and the featured alternative asset managers as they shared and discussed ideas pertaining to their portfolio allocations across the breadth of the alternatives space.